Living With The Seasons – Summer

 Take a moment to think about how much easier it is to go out to a party on a warm, balmy summer night than it is on a cold, dark, rainy winter one, when all you want to do is curl up with a book or movie, or simply sleep.
 Think of how much easier it is to diet and exercise during the warmer months when your requirement is for lighter foods.

-As more and more of us grow our own veggies and shop at Farmers Markets we are becoming increasingly aware of which foods are in season at any time, and beginning to direct our food choices towards only those foods that are in season.
+As more and more of us grow our own vegetables and shop at Farmers Markets, we are becoming increasingly aware of which foods are in season at any time and beginning to direct our food choices towards only foods that are in season.
 Obviously we don’t need watermelon in the winter when it doesn’t grow.
 Instead, we look for stews made from warming meats and root vegetables in season at that time.

 Summer holidays are the time when many catch up on their reading.
-There are a few books I love that you might like to take a look at, which are useful guides towards living in tune with the seasons.
+Here are a few books I love which are useful guides towards living in tune with the seasons.

-One is a cookbook appropriately named Eating For The Seasons by Janella Purcell, an Australian Naturopath, Nutritionist and Cook.
+Eating For The Seasons by Janella Purcell, an Australian Naturopath, Nutritionist and Cook is an appropriately named cookbook.
 It’s a great book with tips and recipes carefully selected to benefit and support to your body in each of the four seasons.

 Another book I love is Ancient Healing For The Modern Woman by Xiaolan Zhao.
-This book looks at the ‘seasons’ of a woman’s life, rather than the seasons of the year, and offers wonderful ways to naturally remedy problems like PMS, symptoms of pregnancy, menopause, and breast health.
-It contains lots of great, simple tips taken from the authors personal experience of Traditional Chinese Medicine used by her family in China.
-She is a doctor of both TCM and Western Medicine in Canada, and her advice is very soundly grounded in both modalities.
+This book looks at the ‘seasons’ of a woman’s life, rather than the seasons of the year.
+It offers wonderful ways to naturally remedy problems like PMS, symptoms of pregnancy, menopause, and breast health.
+It contains many great, simple tips taken from the author’s personal experience of Traditional Chinese Medicine used by her family in China.
+Zhao is a doctor of both TCM and Western Medicine in Canada and her advice is soundly grounded in both modalities.

-If you’d like something a little more hefty you may prefer Healing With Whole Foods by teacher and nutrition researcher Paul Pitchford, a very comprehensive guide to Chinese Medicine.
-This book also contains lots of information about nutrition and diet, as well as a cookbook.
+If you’d like something more comprehensive you may prefer Healing With Whole Foods by teacher and nutrition researcher Paul Pitchford, a very comprehensive guide to Chinese Medicine.
+This book also contains lots of information about nutrition and diet, as well as seasonal recipes.
 There are sections on the Ayurvedic principles of food-combining, treating disease with foods, plus much more.
 As I say, detailed and comprehensive.

 Early and Mid Summer